ioitami/ESC_Campaign/ReadMe.md

 If there are no errors, the output file, **output.csv**, will be exported to **campaign/testfiles/output.csv**.

 Code files, as well as junit test case files, are found under **campaign/src/campaignfiles**.

+**app.java** contains the main function.
+**allothers.java** contains all the other functions which app.java uses to run.
+**allothersTest.java** contains all the junit test cases for both app.java and allothers.java.